spack/spack/lib/spack/docs/signing.rst

 **Intermediate CI Key**
 -----------------------

+Multiple intermediate CI signing keys exist, one Intermediate CI Key for jobs run in AWS, and one key for each affiliated institution (e.g. Univerity of Oregon).
+Here we describe how the Intermediate CI Key is managed in AWS:

-The rest of the Intermediate CI Key (including the Signing Intermediate CI Private Key is exported as an ASCII armored file and stored in a Kubernetes secret called ``spack-intermediate-ci-signing-key``.
+The Intermediate CI Key (including the Signing Intermediate CI Private Key is exported as an ASCII armored file and stored in a Kubernetes secret called ``spack-intermediate-ci-signing-key``.
 For convenience sake, this same secret contains an ASCII-armored export of just the *public* components of the Reputational Key.
-These are potentially needed to verify dependent packages which may have been found in the public mirror and not built in an earlier stage of the pipeline.
+This secret also contains the *public* components of each of the affiliated institutions' Intermediate CI Key.
+These are potentially needed to verify dependent packages which may have been found in the public mirror or built by a protected job running on an affiliated institution's infrastrcuture in an earlier stage of the pipeline.

 Procedurally the ``spack-intermediate-ci-signing-key`` secret is used in the following way: